 The Chargers have a great defense, but their one area of weakness is in the interior of the defensive line.
 Corey Liuget is a talented interior pass-rusher, but the Chargers lack a monstrous run-stuffing presence.
 That would change with this selection.

-Vita Vea is a freak athlete, as few man can do what he's able to at his size.
+Da'Ron Payne is a great athlete for his position, as few man can do what he's able to at his size.
 He could easily be chosen in the top 15, so this is a solid value pick.

 If the top safeties are gone, I could see the Chargers taking Allen.
 They hosted him on a visit, and I think he makes sense as a versatile defender for Gus Bradley's 4-3 scheme.
 On top of that, the organization could save money by moving on from Corey Liuget in 2018, and the veteran had zero sacks last season, which only continued his downward trend of fewer sacks every year over the past four seasons.
 Allen could play as a five-technique defensive end or a three-technique tackle for Bradley.
 Allen would give the Chargers an interior pass rush to pair with Joey Bosa for many years to come.
 Thus, I think Allen is a good fit for the new team in Los Angeles.